TheRealRomyy/AaronBot/README.md

 ### ⚙️ Can i using the code without credit ?
 Legally, you can use the code without credit of [Fan](https://discord.com/users/524615583447384064) & [Me](https://discord.com/users/709481084286533773) but, if you can add a mention of us, we will be grateful to you.

+### 🤨 And finnaly, why do you exactly do an open source bot ?
+Good question, in fact we think it's a good way for junior developer to learn the programmation but, even if you are a good programmer, you can see how the bot is do, how it work...
+And maybe, you were inspired by it.

 Made on 💻 with ❤️ by [Rome](https://discord.com/users/709481084286533773) & [Fan](https://discord.com/users/524615583447384064)